moosesue/cryptography-writing/gcd-algorithm.md

 Finding the GCD of two numbers is powerful, but what if we wanted to express the GCD as a combination of those numbers?

-For example, what if we wanted to find two numbers x and y such that
+For example, what if we wanted to find two numbers $x$ and $y$ such that

 $a \cdot x + b \cdot y = \gcd(a, b)$